kavstea/Business-Data-Management-Project/README.md

 no. of terms spent: 2 (procrastination inclusive)

-not too advanced, for me this project was more about essay writing and data story telling than applying or using in-depth/technical data analysis techniques/tools. what i did was, i used excel/google sheets to make basic basic charts from the data to find the patterns and writing 3 reports (most absorbing part) detailing-
+not too advanced, for me this project was more about essay writing and data story telling than applying complex data analysis techniques/tools.
+I used Excel and Google Sheets to make simple charts and find patterns in the data followed by writing 3 reports (most absorbing part):

-Business Background and it's challenges;
+one on Business Background and it's Challenges;

-Meta Data and Descriptive Statistics of the data used for the analysis;
+another on Meta Data and Descriptive Statistics of the data used for the analysis;

-Results-Findings-Interpretations-Recommedations;
+last one on Results-Findings-Interpretations-Recommedations;

-and finally summarizing the whole project journey in a 10 page ppt.
+and then wrapping up the project journey in 10-page presentation.